Glue ear, grommets, and adenoids

 What about swimming and grommets?

-Will fluid discharge from their ear after the operation?
+Will fluid discharge from my child's ear after their operation?

-Antibiotics taken by mouth are not very good for treating ear infections where there is a grommet present.
+If your child has grommets, antibiotics taken by mouth are not very good for treating ear infections.

 What happens after the grommet comes out?

 The grommet only helps while it is in your child’s eardrum and open.
 After it has fallen out, the eardrum heals over.
-In two out of three cases, the child’s hearing remains normal, there is no further build-up of fluid, and the condition is cured.
+In 2 out of 3 cases:

-If the Eustachian tube is still blocked, the glue ear can come back and it may be necessary to operate again in one in three cases.
-Of patients who have a second set of grommets, about one in three will need a third (one in nine overall) and of those, one in three will need a fourth set (one in 227 overall) and so on.
+If the Eustachian tube is still blocked, the glue ear can come back.
+It may be necessary to operate again in 1 in 3 cases.
+Of patients who have a second set of grommets, about 1 in 3 will need a third (1 in 9 overall).
+Of those, 1 in 3 will need a fourth set (one in 227 overall), and so on.

 Will my child have a follow-up appointment?

-A follow-up hearing test will be arranged after six weeks.
-After that we advise that your child sees their GP once a year to see if their grommet is still in place.
+A follow-up hearing test will be arranged after 6 weeks.
+After that, we advise that your child sees their GP once a year to check their grommet is still in place.

 Do grommets scar the eardrum?